Tinubu’s cabinet may feature these names

 Among the names that have been mentioned to be part of Tinubu’s cabinet, Babatunde Fashola tops the list, as a likely candidate for the office of the Chief of Staff to the President, based on his vast experience, age and strength of character.

-The Senior Advocate of Nigeria was the governor of Lagos State between 2007 and 2015.
-Before then, he had served as a Commissioner and Chief of Staff to Tinubu where he helped the then government of Tinubu to succeed, as Lagos State Governor, from 1999 to 2007.
-Little wonder, he was made to succeed Tinubu from 2007 to 2015.
-After his tenure, he was appointed, first as minister of power, works and housing and later Works and Housing, by President Muhammadu Buhari.
+The senior advocate of Nigeria was the governor of Lagos State between 2007 and 2015.
+Before then, he had served as a commissioner and chief of staff to Tinubu who was the state governor from 1999 to 2007.
+After his tenure as governor, Fashola was appointed first as minister of power, works and housing during the first term of President Muhammadu Buhari and then as minister of works and housing in 2019.

-Fashola was the Director, election planning and monitoring of the APC presidential campaign council.
+Fashola was the director, election planning and monitoring of the presidential campaign council of the ruling All Progressives Congress (APC).

-Having been a key part of Tinubu’s success story in Lagos as governor, and having been governor for eight years and minister for almost eight years, his wealth of experience is expected to stand him in good stead.
+Having been a key part of Tinubu’s success story in Lagos as governor, governor for eight years and minister for almost eight years, his wealth of experience is expected to stand him in good stead.

-A former director-general of the Bureau for Public Enterprises (BPE) and minister of the Federal Capital Territory (FCT) and about to serve out his eight-year two terms tenure as the Governor of Kaduna state, Nasir El-Rufai is primed for appointment into the Tinubu cabinet as the president-elect himself told the Kaduna helmsman that he should not go out of the country after his tenure but stay to serve the country.
+A former director-general of the Bureau for Public Enterprises and minister of the Federal Capital Territory and about to serve out his second and final term as the governor of Kaduna State, Nasir el-Rufai is primed for appointment into the Tinubu cabinet as the president-elect himself told the Kaduna helmsman last year that he should not go out of the country after his tenure but stay to serve the country.

 Festus Keyamo

-Keyamo is a Senior Advocate of Nigeria (SAN) and current minister of state for Labour and Productivity.
-The Delta born constitutional lawyer had served as the spokesperson for President Muhammadu Buhari’s re-election in 2019, the role he played in Tinubu’s campaign organisation.
+Keyamo is a senior advocate of Nigeria and current minister of state for labour and productivity.
+The Delta-born constitutional lawyer had served as the spokesperson for President Muhammadu Buhari’s re-election in 2019, the same role he played in Tinubu’s campaign organisation.

 Wale Edun

-The former Lagos State Commissioner for Finance was nominated by Tinubu for ministerial appointment in the first tenure of President Muhammadu Buhari but that was scuttled by certain political intrigues.
+The former Lagos State commissioner for finance was nominated by Tinubu for ministerial appointment in the first tenure of President Buhari but that was scuttled by certain political intrigues.
 Now that his boss will be president himself, Edun is in a vantage position to be in the cabinet.

 Edun’s interview with the Africa Report last month provides an insight into some of the policies he may pursue as finance minister.